 Pursuant to the terms of the flow-through share agreements, the Company needs to comply with its flowthrough contractual obligations to subscribers with respect to the Income Tax Act (Canada) requirements for flow-through shares.
-The Company is committed to incur flow-through eligible expenditures of \$848,254 in Canadian Exploration Expenditures (as such term is defined in the Income Tax Act (Canada)) by December 31, 2024 and \$300,000 by December 31, 2025 arising from flow-through offerings.
-As at November 30, 2024, the Company has a balance of approximately \$37,000 to be spent by December 31, 2024 and \$300,000 by December 31, 2025.
+The Company was committed to incur flow-through eligible expenditures of \$848,254 in Canadian Exploration Expenditures (as such term is defined in the Income Tax Act (Canada)) by December 31, 2024 and \$300,000 by December 31, 2025 arising from flow-through offerings.
+As at February 28, 2025, the Company has incurred all required flow-through eligible expenditures.